 7. Construct a virtual field trip.

-Many students won’t have the opportunity to travel over the break.
+With virtual field trips, kids can visit art museums, historical sites, and more without ever leaving the couch.
 Take the time to construct a trip for them using online tools like Google Earth and YouTube.
-They can “travel” without the cost and learn more about the world at the same time.
+They can “travel” and learn more about the world at the same time.

 8. Make yourself available.